strangerstudios/pmpro-add-paypal-express/readme.txt

 Please post it in the issues section of GitHub and we'll fix it as soon as we can.
 Thanks for helping. https://github.com/strangerstudios/pmpro-add-paypal-express/issues

 == Changelog ==
+= .5.2 =
+* ENHANCEMENT: Improved fields display on membership checkout page to use no tables for compatibility with Paid Memberships Pro v1.9.4.

 = .5.1 =
 * ENHANCEMENT: Added stylesheet to improve the layout of the frontend checkout form.
 * ENHANCEMENT: Improved setup instructions.